whoisyersinia/1.3-and-1.4-Assessment-Libhub/README.md

 Upon entry, you will be greeted by the landing page.
 Which at a glance the navbar is easily visible at the top, this sticks to the top as we scroll down the page.
 The navbar, itself, contains links which helps the user to navigate around Libhub.
 The books link takes the user to *books page* where 4 of the most recently lended books are displayed.

-Additonally, here we can see the login links, that takes you to sign-up (if you don't have an account) or to log-in. **I created a authentication process (user acccounts) for users to easily see which one borrowed or lended what book.**
+Additonally, here we can see the login links, that takes you to sign-up (if you don't have an account) or to log-in. **I created a authentication process (user accounts) for users to easily see who borrowed or lended what book.**
 The home page is aesthetic with minimal clutter and buttons, which act as links for different parts of Libhub, and a small descripton of the website.
 The colours I chose were high in contrast against the background *(All images are sourced from [Unsplash](https://unsplash.com/))*, which fit under the Web Content Accessibilty Guidelines (WCAG), a universal and international guidelines for websites across the web to ensure that all content is readable and accessible.
-This page will also changed including the navbar once the user is logged in.
+This page will also changed, including the navbar, once the user has logged in.
 <figure>
     <img src="./assets/images/home.png" width="850px" height="475px">
     <em>